 Firestopping of Horizontal Plumbing Penetrations

 Clients task contractors with installing systems that help keep their buildings and occupants safe.
-In terms of commercial, multi-family or mixed use projects, one of the most important fire prevention mechanisms is through-penetration firestop systems.
+In terms of commercial, multi-family or mixed-use projects, one of the most important fire prevention mechanisms is through-penetration firestop systems.

 What Is Firestopping?

-Firestopping is a process whereby certain materials, some of them specifically manufactured, are used to resist (or stop) the spread of fire and its byproducts through openings made to accomodate penetrations in fire-rated wall, floors and floor/ceiling assemblies.
+Firestopping is a process whereby certain materials, some of them specifically manufactured, are used to resist (or stop) the spread of fire and its byproducts through openings made to accommodate penetrations in fire-rated wall, floors and floor/ceiling assemblies.
 Firestopping comprises three elements; a fire-rated assembly (a floor or wall), firestop material (typically fire caulking or intumescent material) and a penetrating item such as a plumbing pipe or electrical cables/conduits.

 The purpose of firestopping is to reduce the spread of fire and smoke through compartmentation.
 Firestopping fills openings, holes, and voids (annular space) in fire-rated walls and floors and is intended to restore the hourly rating of fire-rated assemblies breached by penetrants.

 One of firestopping’s top benefits is compartmentation.
 When a fire starts, it can spread quickly throughout a building.
 This can result in loss of life and major property destruction.
 In addition, emergency services may not be able to enter a building in time or safely during a fire.
 Compartmentation helps isolate fire and smoke.

 Building codes require firestopping in the following buildings: